INTERSTAT/Statistics-Contextualized/pilots/Deliverable 3.3/README.md

 analysing the measurements related to the KPIs identified for each validation dimension.
 The activity will have the following output(s):

 - Report containing a detailed description of the use cases to demonstrate the cross-border benefits of the proposed solution.
 - Pilot services deployed and working in real environments.
 - Pilot technical report.
 - Impact assessment methodology and report.

 #### 1.1.1 Overview of the Interstat framework

+#### 1.1.2 Overview of the implemented pilots

 - Support for Environmental Policies (SEP): One of the main goals of this use case is to enrich air quality data with demographic analysis, to support local public authorities responsible for environmental policies.
 - Geolocalized facilities (GF): dissemination of information about facilities and integration with related sources